beckitrue/container-app-workshop/lesson_1/README.md

 Now that you have the `simple-web` container image, we will use it in the the next lesson as a target for the `nginx` container to test the reverse proxy.
 In our [next step](../nginx), we will build the `nginx` container image and run it with the `simple-web` container using Docker Compose.

+:white_check_mark: Test your understanding of how a Dockerfile works by modifying the `Dockerfile` to use a different base image.
+You can use any of the official Python images from [Docker Hub](https://hub.docker.com/_/python).
+For example, you can use `python:3.11.4-alpine` as the base image.
+This will create a smaller image, but it may require some changes to the `requirements.txt` file to work with Alpine Linux.

 ## Why is this important?

+- You learned how to build a Docker image from a Dockerfile.
+- You learned how to run a Docker container from an image.
+- You learned how to map ports from the host to the container.
+- You learned how to test a web server running in a Docker container.
+- You learned how to inspect a Docker container to get its IP address.
+- You learned how to use the `docker ps` command to see running containers.
+- You learned that the `simple-web` server is not secure and should not be exposed to the internet.

 You configured a simple web server that does not have any security.
 This is a good example of a web server that you would not want to expose to the internet.
 In the next lab, we will configure an `nginx` server to reverse proxy the `simple-web` server and add security to it.
 The `nginx` server will be the only server exposed to the internet, and it will handle all of the security for the `simple-web` server.